seanphan05/Flower-Recognition/README.md

    Unsurprisingly, the image had been classified as a daisy image with the highest score at 99.21%. there is 0.226% chance that the image will be classified as ant image, and 0.102% it is an bee image.
 Apparently, VGG16 network model had been done very well at its job to correctly classify this daisy image at a very high score.

    The next visualization is a comparison of original image with the one have superimposing the class activation heatmap on.
-This clearly shows that base on which part of the flower in image, the convnet make its final classification decision.
+This clearly shows the evidence that based on which part of the flower in image, the convnet make its final classification decision.

 **Figure 5: Original vs Superimposing the Class Activation Heatmap on the Original Picture**